tunglinhpham/JCochrane_dog_did_not_bark/README.md

 Professor Cochrane's argument is:
 >If both returns and dividend growth are unforecastable, then present value logic implies that the price/dividend ratio is constant, which it obviously is not.

 Therefore, the question is not just "Are returns forecastable?" or "Is dividend growth forecastable?", but "*Which* of dividend growth or return is forecastable?", or more specifically, "How much of each?".
+The null hypothesis now must contain both aspects: *returns are not forecastable while dividend growth is forecastable*.